Proof Positive (TV series)

-Proof Positive is a paranormal investigation reality television show broadcast by the SciFi Channel (now SyFy) beginning on October 6, 2004, through December 8, 2004.
+Proof Positive is a paranormal investigation reality television show broadcast by the Sci Fi Channel beginning on October 6, 2004, through December 8, 2004.
 It was shown as part of the "SciFi Wednesday" evening schedule line up in the United States along with other reality television programs as Scare Tactics and Ghost Hunters.
 Proof Positive ran for ten episodes.

 The show was hosted by actress Amanda Tapping of Stargate SG-1 and Sanctuary.

 Episode format

 During the first three segments of the program, the show investigated three different unexplained phenomena subjects such as ghost hauntings, remote viewing, past life regression, alien abductions and UFO sightings.
 During the fourth and final segment of the program, the show takes whatever evidence was gathered and hands it over to professionals for examination.
 For example; a video tape with alleged UFO footage would be examined by professional video or special effects experts to determine if the footage is genuine or fake.
 Once the evidence is examined, the show reveals the findings.